If you’re like me, you love the beginning of a new year…so much possibility lies ahead.

 Eliminating the darlings that aren’t delivering the results you want.

-- Binge watching Stranger Things on Netflix on the couch when you want to lose twenty pounds.
+- Binge watching your favorite shows (Stranger Things on Netflix😉) when you want to lose twenty pounds.

-- Sleeping late instead of carving out quiet time to pray, meditate, and journal.
+- Regularly sleeping late instead of waking early to pray, meditate, and journal.

 Strategy 3: Schedule the year